Pattern Recognition

 Conclusion: The Engine of Intelligence

 Pattern recognition is the foundation upon which all complex thought is built.
-It is the bridge between raw sensation and higher logic.
-By understanding how we recognize patterns, we gain insight into the very essence of human genius and the remarkable predictive power of the human mind.
+It is the bridge between raw sensation and higher logic — the cognitive capacity that allows a stream of visual symbols to become a theorem, a sequence of sounds to become music, and a field of variation to become a theory of evolution.
+By understanding how we recognize patterns, and where that recognition goes right and wrong, we gain insight into the very engine of human genius.